aditya-sk/aditya-sk/README.md

 - 👋 Hi, I’m Aditya SanthaKulluru
-- 👀 Working on Embedded Systems, Buildroot, and Product Development.
+- 👀 Working on Embedded Systems, Ethernet, Buildroot, and Product Development.
 - 🌱 I’m currently learning Machine Learing
 - 💞️ I’m looking to collaborate on Device Drivers, Firmware development, and ZephyrRTOS Applications.
 - 📫 How to reach me at aditya.santhakulluru@gmail.com